If you start now, you can save hundreds.

 It’s beginning to look a lot like Christmas!

 The best time to start plotting out your holiday spending is now.
-Because the more you plan ahead, the less likely you are to overdo it, and the more likely you are to still have some jingle in your wallet when 2016 rolls around.
+The more you plan ahead, the less likely you are to overdo it; and the more likely you are to still have some jingle in your wallet when 2016 rolls around.

 Don’t believe us?
 A 2014 American Research Group survey found that early-bird holiday shoppers shell out almost $400 less than those who put it off until November.